mfvr59/stock-price-tracker/README.md

-# Stock price tracker
+# stock price tracker

-Simple stock price tracking system where you input the stock ticker symbol and the start and end date you are looking for, and outputs a graph with the stock changes throughout the specified time frame.
+stock price tracking system where you input the stock ticker symbol and the start and end date you are looking for, and outputs a graph with the stock changes throughout the specified time frame.